brunorijsman/dske-python/docs/what-is-dske-and-what-problem-does-it-solve.md

 and the receiver decrypts the traffic using a decryption key.

-Encrypting the traffic provides confidentiality: it keeps the information secret even if there is some party (an eavesdropper) who is able to observe the data as it flows over the network.
+Encrypting the traffic provides confidentiality: it keeps the information secret even if there is some party (an eavesdropper) who is able to observe the encrypted data as it flows over the network.

 Confidentiality is not the only aspect of secure communications.
-One also needs integrity (making sure the data was not modified in transit), authentication (verify the identity of the parties communicating - that each participant is who they claim to be), and non-repudiation (prevent a sender from denying having sent a message, or a receiver from denying having received it).
+One also needs integrity (making sure the data was not modified in transit), authentication (verify that each communicating party is who they claim to be), and non-repudiation (prevent a sender from denying having sent a message, or a receiver from denying having received it).
-But here, we focus on confidentiality.
+But here we focus on confidentiality.

 For the transfer of large volumes of data, the encryption en decryption is typically done using a symmetric encryption protocol.
 In symmetric encryption protocols the same key is used as both the encryption key and the decryption key.

-This means that the sender and the receiver have to agree on this encryption key before they can exchange any encrypted data.
+Before a sender and a receiver can communicate with each other using a symmetric encryption protocol they must first agree on which encryption key to use.

-One possible approach is to simply manually configure the encryption key on both devices.
+One possible approach is to simply manually configure the encryption key on both the sender device and the receiver device.
 This approach is called using a
 [Pre-Shared Key (PSK)](https://en.wikipedia.org/wiki/Pre-shared_key)
 and has several disadvantages: